 Hearthstone.blizzpro.com - the home website of HearthPro part of the Blizz Pro web family that offers more news, card lore history, and other news about Hearthstone

-Hearthhead - the awesome people who give you wowhead give you a nifty database and deck builder
+Hearthhead - the awesome people who give you wowhead offer a nifty database and deck builder

 HearthPwn.com - From the Curse Network gurus that run the MMO Champion website which offers an extensive database and deck builder application.